-Chemours recognizes income tax positions that meet the more-likely-than-not threshold and accrues any interest related to unrecognized income tax positions as a component of other income (expense), net in the consolidated statements of operations.
-Income tax-related penalties are included in the provision for (benefit from) income taxes.
+Chemours recognizes income tax positions that meet the more-likely-than-not threshold and accrues any interest related to unrecognized income tax positions in the provision for (benefit from) income taxes in the consolidated statements of operations.
+The Company also recognizes income tax-related penalties in the provision for (benefit from) income taxes.